c-sp/game-boy-test-roms/README.md

 * **Test Success/Failure:**
   How do we identify test success or failure?

-Details can be found in a separate readme for each test suite:
+Details on this can be found in a separate readme for each test suite:
 * [AGE test roms](https://github.com/c-sp/gameboy-test-roms/tree/master/src/howto/age-test-roms.md)
   (located at `<release-zip>/age-test-roms/`)
 * [Blargg's test roms](https://github.com/c-sp/gameboy-test-roms/tree/master/src/howto/blargg.md)